klein-artur/GitCaller/README.md

 This is a swift package currently in development.
 It is meant as a git bridge for swift, using git through shell, returning the result.
 Do not consider this as done.

-It is used by the project [GitBuddy](https://github.com/klein-artur/GitBuddy) in combination with [GitParser](https://github.com/klein-artur/GitParser).
+It is used by the project [GitBuddy](https://github.com/klein-artur/GitBuddy).

 ## How it works.